Vauxoo/csv2xml/README.rst

 .. image:: https://img.shields.io/travis/vauxoo/csv2xml.svg
         :target: https://travis-ci.org/vauxoo/csv2xml

-This module python is a tool to openerp developers that permit to generate data xml files from csv files.
+This module python is a tool to Odoo developers that permit to generate data xml files from csv files.
 This is a practical way to work with a client.
 The client give the company data in csv files and then the developer run this tool to generate the corresponding xml files.
 This tool is a time saver and also